 Your boss may start controlling your career path by blocking opportunities for you to advance to the next level.
 It could either be because they are jealous of you or because you get the work done, and they can’t stand losing you.

-If you work hard but get no positive feedback and no recognition at all, your boss might just be using you.
+If you work hard but get no positive feedback and no recognition at all, that’s a clear sign of a toxic work environment.
+And an even bigger red flag that your boss might just be using you.
 If the situation gets really bad you could instead try to strike out on your own with these proven online business ideas.

 When you are in a company with a great workplace environment, you can feel the energy as people can’t hide contentment.
 If nobody at your workplace ever says they love working there, then it is time to rethink your options before the low morale gets to you.